eugeniucozac/personal-portfolio/README.md

 ```

 * Also you must create a js file: passwords_local.js and put all your credentials there or to have a heroku account for Production.
-* MongoDB url and to PORT will be by default.
+* MongoDB url and PORT will be by default.
-* And you need to have a Cloudinary account for uploading images.
+* You need to have a Cloudinary account for uploading images.

-End with an example of getting some data out of the system or using it for a little demo

 ## Authors